benfoley/react-admin-site-template/README.md

 Back on the Firebase dashboard.. click Next, ignore the deploy command for now and click Continue to the console.

 In the Advanced section, add multiple sites for admin and public sites.
-Click Add another site, and add two with -admin and -site suffixes (replace projectname with your project name).
+Click Add another site, and add two sites with -admin and -site suffixes (replace projectname with your project name eg react-demo-admin and react-demo-site).
 The default projectname hosting will remain, it will be easier to recognise hosting targets later by using explicit names.

 (eg `projectname-admin.web.app` & `projectname-site.web.app`).